Birmingham, Alabama: Religion

 The Association of Statisticians of American Religious Bodies published data showing that in 2010, among metro areas with a greater than one million population, Birmingham had the second highest ratio of Christians, and the greatest ratio of Protestant adherents, in the United States.

 The Southern Baptist Convention has 673 congregations and 336,000 members in the Birmingham Metro area.
 The United Methodists have 196 congregations and 66,759 members.
 The headquarters of the Presbyterian Church in America had been in Birmingham until the early 1980s; the PCA has more than 30 congregations and almost 15,000 members in the Birmingham-Hoover Metropolitan area with megachurches like Briarwood Presbyterian Church.
 The National Baptist Convention has 126 congregations and 69,800 members.

 The city is home to the Roman Catholic Diocese of Birmingham, covering 39 counties and comprising 75 parishes and missions as well as seven Catholic high schools and nineteen elementary schools; there are also two Eastern Catholic parishes in the Birmingham area.
-Additionally, the Catholic television network EWTN is headquartered in metropolitan Birmingham.
+The Catholic television network EWTN is headquartered in metropolitan Birmingham.
 There are three Eastern Orthodox Churches in the Metro Area as well, Greek, Russian and American.
 There is also a Unitarian Universalist church in the Birmingham area.

 The main campus of the Church of the Highlands is located in Birmingham.
 The church operates schools and churches across Alabama.